 In a similar vein, the emissions trading scheme operating in Ontario, Canada, in collaboration with Quebec and California, was cancelled in 2018 when the provincial government changed hands.
 Justifying the cancellation of the program, the new provincial Environment Minister, Rod Phillips, stated: “We’re sending a clear message: Ontario’s carbon-tax era is over.
 It’s a punishing, regressive tax that forces low- and middle-income families to pay more.”

-One result of the cancelation of the cap-and trade program was that the province’s $377 million (CAD) Green Ontario Fund—which supported energy efficiency measures and promoted electric vehicles–was immediately closed down.
+One result of the cancelation of Ontario’s cap-and trade program was that the province’s $377 million (CAD) Green Ontario Fund—which supported energy efficiency measures and promoted electric vehicles–was immediately closed down.

 For more information check out these sources: